Generic identification of binary-valued hidden Markov processes: Introduction

 \begin{Thm} Let $|\S|=2$, $d\le\frac{n+1}{2}$ and $\Prob:\S^n\to[0,1]$ be a probability distribution.
 There is a an algebraic variety $\cN_d\subset\R^{d^2+d-1}$ such that $\dim\cN_d<d^2+d-1$ and an algorithmic routine $A$ which, when given $\Prob$ as input, outputs

 In the first case, $A$ also outputs the parametrization, which is unique up to permutation of hidden states. \end{Thm}

-In the course of collecting related arguments, we provide an ideal-theoretic characterization of the varieties associated with finitary processes with arbitrary output alphabets and, based on dimension arguments, point out that the varieties of finitary and hidden Markov processes coincide for binary alphabets.
+In the course of proving Theorem~\ref{t.identification}, we provide an ideal-theoretic characterization of the varieties associated with finitary processes with arbitrary output alphabets.
+Based on dimension arguments, we point out that the varieties of finitary and hidden Markov processes coincide for binary alphabets.
 Relationships between finitary processes and HMPs have been noted already in seminal work on identification of HMPs (e.g.~\cite{Blackwell57,Gilbert59,Dharma63a,Dharma63b,Heller65}).
-Here we review them from the point of view of algebraic statistics.
-Corresponding results are summarized into the ideal-theoretic theorem \ref{t.generators}, which is based on the set-theoretic lemma \ref{l.generators}.
+Here we review them from the vantage point of algebraic statistics.
+We summarize the corresponding results into the ideal-theoretic Theorem \ref{t.generators}, which, in turn, is based on the set-theoretic Lemma \ref{l.generators}.
 Note that the ideals we encounter are determinantal in nature; corresponding relationships for latent variable models have also been noted in \cite{Bray05,Cueto09,Zwiernik09}.

+\paragraph{Short Summary of Contributions.} \begin{itemize} \item We provide an algebraic statistical treatment of Problem \ref{pro.complete}, based on treating the algebraically more convenient Problem \ref{pro.finite}.
+Thereby, we lay the foundations for a treatment that does not require extra assumptions on the processes, such as stationarity. \item We present a generic solution of Problem \ref{pro.finite}, and hence of Problem \ref{pro.complete}.
+The solution is \emph{algorithmic in nature} (unlike the only earlier solution from \cite{Heller65}). \item We provide an ideal-theoretic characterization of the varieties associated with the probability distributions of finitary processes and binary-valued HMPs. \end{itemize} All of this is novel, to the best of our knowledge.